On September 17, 2019, the GRMCD trapped a single Aedes aegypt

 mosquito, it emphasizes the importance of this program.

 Immediately after the discovery, GRMCD increased surveillance efforts, neighborhood inspections, and evening fogging operations in the Fruita area.
+With the freezing temperatures in late October, the remaining adult mosquitoes were likely extinguished.
+The surveillance program was discontinued for the winter.
 There have been NO additional Aedes aegypti

 mosquitoes or larvae found.
-With upcoming freezing temperatures, any remaining adult mosquitoes are expected to be extinguished for the winter.
 GRMCD will closely monitor this specific area in Fruita beginning in April, 2020.
 If there are additional Aedes aegypti

 mosquitoes and/or larvae discovered, GRMCD will take prompt and appropriate measures to eliminate the species.